Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/org-management- over-api.md

 ```

 **Edit Project name**
-To edit Project name do the following:
+To edit Project name, do the following:

 * Create new Request with the next parameters:
     * *Option*: PUT;